jamesnvc/occasionallycogent/about.md

 permalink: /about/
 ---

-I'm the co-founder of a software company Bloom Ventures (formerly Lean Pixel).
+I'm the co-founder of a software company called Bloom Ventures (formerly Lean Pixel).

 I live in Toronto, Canada and have lived here my whole life (except a brief internship in California).